 - Click Add to add the expression.
 Click OK to close the dialog box.

-See Write a query in the query builder for more information on how to build valid queries.
+See Introduction to query expressions for more information on how to build valid queries.

 To remove a definition query, select the appropriate layer or stand-alone table in the Contents pane.
 On the Data tab, in the Definition Query group, change the drop-down list setting to <None>.

 You can also start a definition query from the ribbon when a layer or stand-alone table is selected in the Contents pane.
 On the Data tab, in the Definition Query group, click the Dialog Box Launcher .

 Join with only matching records